-In attempting to resolve an existing or impending delinquency or other Mortgage default, as Administrator, we may take any of the following measures:
+In attempting to resolve an existing or impending delinquency or other mortgage default, we may take any of the following measures:

-- Approve an assumption of a Mortgage by a new borrower. - Allow a repayment plan or a forbearance period during which regular Mortgage payments may be reduced or suspended.

-- Approve a modification of certain terms of the Mortgage if we determine that the borrower would be able to make all payments under the modified Mortgage terms. - Pursue a refinancing of the Mortgage or a preforeclosure contract for sale of the underlying property. - Charge off all or part of the unpaid principal balance of the Mortgage. - Initiate a foreclosure proceeding.
+- Approve an assumption of a Mortgage by a new borrower. - Allow a repayment plan or a forbearance period during which regular Mortgage payments may be reduced or suspended. - Approve a modification of certain terms of the Mortgage if we determine that the borrower would be able to make all payments under the modified Mortgage terms. - Pursue a refinancing of the Mortgage or a preforeclosure contract for sale of the underlying property. - Charge off all or part of the unpaid principal balance of the Mortgage. - Initiate a foreclosure proceeding.

-When considering our options under the particular circumstances, we determine, in accordance with the terms of the Trust Agreement, whether to repurchase a Mortgage from a PC Pool under our guarantees.
+When considering our options under the particular circumstances, we determine, in accordance with the terms of the Agreement, whether to repurchase a Mortgage from a PC Pool.
 Repurchasing a Mortgage from its PC Pool has the same effect on Holders as a prepayment.
 If we determine not to repurchase the Mortgage from its PC Pool, the measures we take may affect the timing of payments of principal to Holders.

-As Administrator, we generally demand accelerated payment of principal and initiate foreclosure proceedings with respect to a Mortgage in accordance with the provisions of our Guide.
+We generally demand accelerated payment of principal and initiate foreclosure proceedings when a Mortgage has become 90 days delinquent.
 However, we also continue to pursue alternate measures to resolve the delinquency before the conclusion of the foreclosure proceedings, if such measures appear likely to mitigate our potential losses.
 If, after demand for acceleration, a borrower pays all delinquent amounts or agrees with us to accept an arrangement for reinstatement of the Mortgage, we may terminate the foreclosure proceedings and withdraw our demand.
 If the borrower again becomes delinquent, we generally will make a new demand for acceleration and commence new foreclosure proceedings.

-Generally we repurchase under our guarantees or, as Administrator, require or permit a seller or servicer of a Mortgage to repurchase, any Mortgage:
+Generally, we repurchase, or require or permit a seller or servicer of a Mortgage to repurchase, any Mortgage if:

-- (A) If that Mortgage is 120 days or more delinquent and: - the Mortgage has been modified, - a foreclosure sale occurs, - the Mortgage has been delinquent for 24 months, or - the cost of guarantee payments to Holders, including advances of interest at the PC Coupon, exceeds the expected cost of holding the nonperforming Mortgage in our retained portfolio; or - (B) If we determine, on the basis of information from the related borrower or servicer, that loss of ownership of the mortgaged property is likely or default is imminent due to borrower incapacity, death or hardship or other extraordinary circumstances that make future payments on the Mortgage unlikely or impossible.
+- such Mortgage is 120 days or more delinquent, - based on our current delinquency and loss model, we have determined that it is more likely than not that a delinquency on such Mortgage will not be cured within 120 days of the due date of its last paid installment, or - we determine, on the basis of information from the related borrower or servicer, that loss of ownership of the mortgaged property is likely or default is imminent due to borrower incapacity, death or hardship or other extraordinary circumstances that make future payments on such Mortgage unlikely or impossible.